Cole no-hit bid into 8th, Yanks beat Rays 4-2 for 50th win

 Yankees: SS Isiah Kiner-Falefa missed his second straight game because of a injured left hamstring. ...
 RHP Domingo Germán (sidelined since spring training with right shoulder impingement) is to make his first rehab appearance on Wednesday with Class A Tampa ...
 LHP Zack Britton (Tommy John surgery last Sept.
 9) is to throw a bullpen session on Tuesday at the Yankees’ minor league complex in Tampa along and LHP Aroldis Chapman (last pitched May 22 due to left Achilles tendinitis) is to throw batting practice. ...
 Jonathan Loaisiga (right shoulder inflammation) threw on flat ground at Tropicana Field.

-Rays: CF Kevin Kiermaier left after two innings with left hip inflammation. ...
+Rays: CF Kevin Kiermaier left after two innings with left hip inflammation and is expected to go on the IL. ...
 SS Wander Franco (right quadriceps strain) played shortstop Monday night in his second rehab start for Class A Port Charlotte.
 He struck out against rehabbing Chris Sale of Boston, then doubled. ...
 RHP Andrew Kittredge is scheduled for Tommy John surgery on Wednesday.

 UP NEXT